jav-solo/jav-solo/README.md

 - ⚡ Fun fact: ...
 -->

-## Welcome to the GitHub page of Jav Solo, iOS & macOS engineer
+## Welcome to the GitHub page of Jav Solo, iOS & macOS Engineer, lover of all things 

 ### Currently working on:
 - An app project for adventure motorcyclists